hydromisc/hydromisc/doc/nutrient-design.md

 ![](https://raw.githubusercontent.com/hydromisc/hydromisc/master/doc/nutrient-design-lab-analysis.png)

 This includes the contributions of both my nutrients and the source water.
-It's mostly as expected.
-P is very high[^11], but it was even higher with the Masterblend.
+It's mostly as expected, a little stronger than my design but everything scaled up ratiometrically[^11].
+P is very high[^12], but it was even higher with the Masterblend.
 I'm not sure why the Cu and Zn ended up below their limit of detection; I was concerned that something was still precipitating, but I don't see any sediment.
 I'm hoping their limit of detection was just slightly higher than the claimed 0.01 ppm.
 Sodium and chloride are both high, but I'm pretty sure that's just my source water and not impurities in my fertilizer salts.

 So I'm basically pleased with my recipe.
 I'm growing a few plants as a final test, and if those continue to look good I'll switch all my systems